-Abi joined Kilburn & Strode in September 2016 as a Technical Assistant in the Life Sciences and Chemistry group and is training to qualify as a European and UK Patent Attorney.
+Abi joined Kilburn & Strode in September 2016 as a Trainee patent attorney in the Life Sciences and Chemistry group and is now a qualified European and UK Patent Attorney.

 Abi attended Brasenose College, University of Oxford, where in 2016 she graduated with a MBiochem (Hons) degree in Molecular and Cellular Biochemistry.
 Her focus during her final year was on cancer biology, virology and next generation sequencing.
 Abi’s master’s research project at The William Dunn School of Pathology at the University of Oxford focussed on investigating the interactions of the human Notch1 receptor.
 This involved expression of the human proteins in a novel expression system and determination of high resolution crystal structures and furthered her interest in novel cancer research approaches.